 For a provider to send a Web Monetization payment on behalf of an individual, the provider must support the Open Payments specification.

-Open Payments and payment pointers
+Open Payments and wallet addresses

-Accounts supplied by both WM providers and WM receivers must implement the Open Payments (OP) specification.
+Open Payments enables open and interoperable payments between WM providers and WM receivers.
+As such, accounts supplied by both WM providers and WM receivers must implement the Open Payments (OP) specification.

 The OP specification defines standards for access to accounts.
 When granted access, applications and other entities can integrate payments into their feature sets by connecting to their users’ accounts.
 The ability to then execute payments between OP-enabled accounts relies on the availability of a common payment rail between the accounts.

 Access to an OP-enabled account, whether for sending or receiving, always starts with a wallet address.
 In this context, a wallet address is a unique URL that identifies an OP account and provides an entry point for the Open Payments API.

 A wallet address allows certain account details to be safely shared with third-parties.
 Third-parties use the details to initiate payments to or from the account.
 A WM agent is an example of a third-party.

 Depending on the form a WM provider takes, the provider’s user may not know, nor have a need to know, any details about the sending account’s wallet address.